An Incredible Journey From Being A Victim To A Healer

 Another girl shared, “I felt weak while talking to the officials, police or in the courtroom but today I talk confidently making eye contact.
 Other girls have started approaching me in a very respectful way when they feel sad or need help.”

 These girls had already started their work in the home.
-Their compassion was rippling out and so many other girls in the home.
+Their compassion was rippling out to so many other girls in the home.

 For me, this is a life event I will always cherish.
 I have felt held and loved on my low days.
 These girls have been my teachers and inspiration.
 Every time I looked at them, I wondered what brought them here, who are they and all that they have gone through at such a tender age.
 The line is so thin between where I am today and where they are, I could have been on the other side too.
 Thinking of this I felt very grateful to my family, to the blessings, to the higher power and to life.
 Before a year I knew no one from my neighboring country but now I have six homes, six sisters, six inspirational souls thinking about whom warms my heart.